alto9/certcity/README.md

 # CertCity

 CertCity is a node.js API and web application for managing large amounts of AWS ACM certificates.
-If you have a larger than typical amount of domains/certificates, you have probably noticed that the ACM Console interface can no longer suit your needs.
-The API is much more reliable, but is quite verbose.
-You cannot search by domain name, you cannot even get a full list of certificates in one request to the console.
-I've asked Amazon to fix these issues for years.
-Until they do, CertCity aims to make management of ACM certificates via API or UI much easier by pulling all the certificates, load balancers, and listeners from your AWS account and providing a UI for managing these resources easily.
+If you have a larger than typical amount of domains/certificates, you have probably noticed that the ACM Console interface has some problems dealing with large amounts of certificates.
+The ACM and EC2 Load Balancer Listener interface struggle to support large amounts of ACM certificates.
+CertCity aims to make management of ACM certificates via API or UI much easier by pulling all the certificates, load balancers, and listeners from your AWS account and providing both a UI and API for managing these resources easily.

 ## Getting Started